 2. How long will it take to buy a home?

 However, several factors can affect the buying process, including the property’s location, buyer demand, economic trends, and other variables.
-Before closing, you’ll also need to::
+Before closing, you’ll need to:

 - Order a home inspection